 Below are the duct tape purse instructions.
 Use it as a clutch, add a handle or a long over the shoulder strap.
 This project is great fun for all ages.
 Allow yourself three hours to complete the purse and a flower.

 Duct tape comes in a variety of beautiful colors and designs.
-Choose 3 or four colored duct tapes for this project.
-Just follow the duct tape purse instructions below to have a one of a kind handbag.
+Choose 3 or four colored tapes for this project.
+Just follow the purse instructions below to have a one-of-a-kind handbag.
 It's easier than you think!

 Stretch out your duct tape on your cutting mat.
 Cut 11 strips of tape that are each 20 inches long.
 Use whatever colors of duct tape that you want for your purse.
 (We used 7 strips of black, 2 strips of blue and 2 strips of white duct tape.)

 Take each of your long strips of tape and fold them in half (sticky sides together).
 Make the fold from width to width.
 This will give you long strips of duct tape that are about 1 inch wide and 20 inches long.
 When folding the tape together, do your best to make the ends meet so that the sticky side of the tape is not showing.
 Do your best not to have wrinkles in your tape.

 Next in the duct tape purse instructions, cut 16 strips of tape that are each 11 inches long.
 Fold each of these strips in half by bringing the sticky side of the tape together.
 (In our purse we used 12 strips of blue, 2 strips of black and 2 strips of white duct tape.)
 Again, when folding the tape in half, do your best to line the edges up so that no sticky side of the duct tape is showing.